Chapter 1: You Know My Name

 “A kidnapper was apprehended this evening.
 He should be on his way to Owl Island as we speak.

 “His victim had been drugged with an unknown toxin, so I had her transported to ARK Tower for observation.
-Once she was recovered, she left.”
+Once she had recovered, she left.”

 “What aren’t you telling me?”
 Peter inquired.
 “I know there’s more to it than that.
 There have apparently been glitches with the security cameras that have a certain blogger’s name all over them.
 Who was kidnapped?”
 Voyt passed him his phone as he answered and Fleming stared at the photo on the screen.